Kristen Bell

 Kristen Anne Bell (born July 18, 1980) is an American actress and singer.
-Beginning her acting career by starring in stage productions while attending the Tisch School of the Arts at New York University, she made her Broadway stage debut as Becky Thatcher in the comedy musical The Adventures of Tom Sawyer and appeared in a Broadway revival of The Crucible the following year.
-She later appeared in the action thriller film Spartan (2004) and received praise for her performance in the television drama film Gracie's Choice (2004).
+Her work includes both film and television, and her accolades include an Emmy Award, in addition to nominations for two Golden Globe Awards.
+In 2025, Time included her in their selection of the 100 most influential people in the world.

-Her first major role was the title character in the teen noir drama television series Veronica Mars (2004–2007), receiving critical acclaim and a Saturn Award for Best Actress on Television for her performance.
-She reprised the eponymous role in the 2014 film and the 2019 revival.
-During her time on Veronica Mars, Bell starred as Mary Lane in the musical film Reefer Madness: The Movie Musical (2005), a reprise of the role she had played in the New York musical of the same name.
+Bell began her acting career starring in stage productions, while attending the Tisch School of the Arts at New York University.
+She made her Broadway stage debut as Becky Thatcher in the comedy musical The Adventures of Tom Sawyer (2001) and appeared in a Broadway revival of The Crucible (2002).
+She then appeared in the action film Spartan and received praise for her performance in the television drama film Gracie's Choice (both 2004).

-Bell starred as Elle Bishop in the superhero drama series Heroes from 2007 to 2008.
-She voiced the titular narrator in the teen drama series Gossip Girl, reprising the role in the 2021 sequel.
-Bell also starred as Jeannie van der Hooven, the female lead on the Showtime comedy series House of Lies.
-She starred in the lead role of Eleanor Shellstrop on the critically acclaimed NBC comedy series The Good Place, receiving a Golden Globe Award nomination for her role.
-In addition, Bell portrayed the lead role in streaming series The Woman in the House Across the Street from the Girl in the Window.
+Bell had her breakout performance as the title character in the television series Veronica Mars (2004–2007), a role she reprised in the 2014 spin-off film and the 2019 revival.
+She also starred as Elle Bishop in the superhero drama series Heroes (2007–2008), voiced the titular narrator in the teen drama series Gossip Girl (2007–2012) and its 2021 standalone sequel, and starred in the Showtime comedy series House of Lies (2012–2016).
+She received nominations for the Golden Globe Award for Best Actress for her leading roles in the NBC comedy series The Good Place (2016–2020) and the Netflix romantic comedy series Nobody Wants This (2024); the latter also earned her a nomination for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series.

-In film, she had her major breakout film role as the title character in Forgetting Sarah Marshall (2008).
-She has since appeared in a number of comedy films, including Couples Retreat (2009), When in Rome (2010), You Again (2010), The Boss (2016), Bad Moms (2016), and A Bad Moms Christmas (2017).
-Bell garnered further recognition for voicing Princess Anna in the Disney animated films Frozen (2013), Ralph Breaks the Internet (2018), and Frozen II (2019).
+During her time on Veronica Mars, Bell starred in the television musical film Reefer Madness: The Movie Musical (2005) and the horror film Pulse (2006).
+She has since appeared in a number of comedy films, including Forgetting Sarah Marshall (2008), Couples Retreat (2009), You Again (2010), The Boss (2016), Bad Moms (2016), and A Bad Moms Christmas (2017).
+She received further recognition for voicing Princess Anna in the Disney animated films Frozen (2013) and Frozen 2 (2019).